The Simpsons: Purported foreshadowing of actual events

 The Simpsons has gained notoriety for jokes that appeared to become reality.
-Perhaps the most famous example comes from the episode "Bart to the Future", which mentions billionaire Donald Trump having been President of the United States at one time and leaving the nation broke.
+Perhaps the most famous example comes from the episode "Bart to the Future", which mentions billionaire Donald Trump having been president of the United States at one time and leaving the nation broke.
 The episode first aired in 2000, sixteen years before Trump (who at the time was exploring a presidential run) was elected.
 Another episode, "When You Dish Upon a Star", lampooned 20th Century Fox as a division of The Walt Disney Company.
 Nineteen years later, Disney purchased Fox.
-Other examples purported as The Simpsons predicting the future include the introduction of the Smartwatch, video chat services, autocorrection technology, Richard Branson's spaceflight, and Lady Gaga's acrobatic performance at the Super Bowl LI halftime show.
+Other examples purported as The Simpsons predicting the future include the introduction of the smartwatch, video chat services, Richard Branson's spaceflight and Lady Gaga's acrobatic performance at the Super Bowl LI halftime show.

-Fact-checking sources such as Snopes have debunked many of these claims, saying that the show's extensive run means "a lot of jokes, and a lot of opportunities for coincidences to appear" and "most of these “predictions" have rather simple and mundane explanations".
+Al Jean has commented on the show's purported ability to predict the future, explaining that they are really just "educated guesses" and stating that "if you throw enough darts, you're going to get some bullseyes."
+Producer Bill Oakley stated, "There are very few cases where The Simpsons predicted something.
+It's mainly just coincidence because the episodes are so old that history repeats itself."
+Fact-checking sources such as Snopes have debunked many of the claimed prophecies, explaining that the show's extensive run means "a lot of jokes, and a lot of opportunities for coincidences to appear" and "most of these 'predictions' have rather simple and mundane explanations".
 For example, the device shown on The Simpsons with autocorrection is an Apple Newton, a real 1993 device notorious for its poor handwriting recognition.
 Technologically advanced watches have appeared in numerous works of fiction, decades before The Simpsons.